-How to Use Your Business to Finance Growing Your Business
+How to Use Your Business to Finance Growing Your Business Borrowing against business assets are one way for small businesses to get the money they need to be bigger businesses.

 When you launched your business, chances are didn't have too many options for borrowing money.
 It takes time to build up a credit score and lenders aren't willing to take a big risk on new companies.
 As a result, many new business owners turn to factoring their receivables when they need extra cash.
 If you've been in business for a few years though, you may be able to upgrade your financing plan.
 At this point, there's a natural progression to adding asset-based loans to go along with factoring.